SiaFoundation/siad/modules/renter/siadir/README.md

 # SiaDir
-The SiaDir module is responsible for creating and maintaining the directory metadata information store in the `.siadir` files on disk.
+The SiaDir module is responsible for creating and maintaining the directory metadata information stored in the `.siadir` files on disk.
 This includes all disk interaction and metadata definition.
 These siadirs represent directories on the Sia network.